jamesjellow/tippy/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+The main challenges of the app were working with swift for the first time.
 ## License

     Copyright [2020] [Gabe De Mesa]